DemioMAD/zyntra.py/README.md

 # zyntra.py

 > [!warning]
-> This library is in beta, expect weird things to happen.
+> This library is no longer being updated.
-> API changes may also not reflect instantly.

 An unofficial bot library for making bots in [Zyntra](https://zyntra.gg), written for Python.